Khalifabako14/AirBnB_clone/README.md

-# AirBnB Clone - The Console
+irBnB Clone - The Console

 Welcome to the AirBnB Clone repository!

 This project is a full-stack web application inspired by Airbnb, a popular online marketplace for lodging and travel experiences.
 The purpose of this clone is to replicate some of Airbnb's core functionalities and features, providing users with a similar experience.

 Features: